salma-emara/aps105-book/textbook/chapters/appendix/vscode-extensions.md

 ## Error Gutters

-Installing [Error Gutters](https://marketplace.visualstudio.com/items?itemName=IgorSbitnev.error-gutters) helps in identifying errors in your code.
-It will show a red cross on the left side of the line where the error is.
-You can hover over the red line to see the error message.
+Installing [Error Gutters](https://marketplace.visualstudio.com/items?itemName=IgorSbitnev.error-gutters) helps in bringing your attention to errors/warnings in your code.
+It will show a red cross on the left side of the lines where the error is and a yellow caution symbol next to lines that cause a warning.

 ```{figure} ./images/error-gutters.png
 :alt: Error Gutters